 What motivated the crusades?
 How many crusades were there?
 And how many died?
-In a recent episode of our ‘Everything you wanted to know about’ podcast series, we put the key questions about the crusades to Professor Rebecca Rist
+In an episode of our ‘Everything you wanted to know about’ podcast series, Professor Rebecca Rist answered your key questions about the crusades

 There is another religious motivation: to help fellow Christians.
 The pope had called for the First Crusade to help the Byzantines in the east.
 The Byzantine emperor, Alexius Comnenus, had asked for help from the west because the Byzantines were struggling against the Seljuk Turks at this time.
 (Now, we know that some of the First Crusaders were very cynical about that.)

 There are many other non-religious motivations, such as the charismatic preaching that we see happening with these crusades.
 Take a figure like Bernard of Clairvaux on the Second Crusade.
 He preaches all over Europe drawing large crowds, and influences kings to ‘take the cross’: Louis VII, Conrad III.